Tasya van Ree: Relationship with Amber Heard

 Van Ree was in a relationship with actress Amber Heard from 2008 to 2012.
 Heard had her last name legally changed to Van Ree during the relationship.
 In 2009, Heard was arrested for misdemeanor domestic violence at Seattle–Tacoma International Airport, Washington after allegedly hitting Van Ree.
 Heard appeared the next day in King County District Court, Seattle but was not charged.
 The arrest was made public in 2016 during Heard's divorce proceedings from actor Johnny Depp.

 A statement was then issued by Van Ree saying that Heard had been "wrongfully" accused and that the incident had been "misinterpreted and over-sensationalized", while also recalling "hints of misogynistic attitudes toward us which later appeared to be homophobic when they found out we were domestic partners and not just 'friends'" and adding that Heard and her "shared 5 wonderful years together and remain close to this day."

-The arresting officer, Beverly Leonard, who herself is a lesbian, would subsequently deny both accusations of homophobia and misogyny as being the basis for the arrest made that day.
+A Seattle airport official, Beverly Leonard, who herself is a lesbian, would subsequently deny both accusations of homophobia and misogyny as being the basis for the arrest made that day.
 Leonard would go on to post on Facebook, "I am so not homophobic or misogynistic!
 The arrest was made because an assault occurred (I witnessed it)."